korcsmarosgroup/gut-COVID/readme.md

+# Gut-Covid pipeline

+## Overview

+Here, we propose an integrated systems biology workflow that models how infection alters the intracellular signalling of epithelial cells and how this change impacts the systemic immune response through modified interactions between epithelial cells and local immune cell populations.

+As a proof-of-concept, we focused on the effect of SARS-CoV-2 infection on intestinal and upper-airway epithelial cells.
+To characterise the modified epithelial-immune interactome, we integrated intra- and intercellular networks with single-cell RNA-seq data from SARS-CoV-2 infected human ileal and colonic organoids as well as from infected airway ciliated epithelial cells from moderate COVID-19 patients.
+This integrated methodology has proven useful to point out specific epithelial-immune interactions driving inflammation during disease response, and propose relevant molecular targets to guide focused experimental analysis.

+This workflow is not limited to SARS-CoV-2 infection and intestinal or upper airway epithelial cells, but can be applied to any epithelial-immune populations provided the right input data is available.

+The pipeline is currently available as a series of R and Python scripts which can be run through two different methods:
+With docker: the whole pipeline and/or the separate stages can be run from within a docker container which negates the need for local Python and R installations making the pipeline easily accessible (recommended).
+Without docker: the whole pipeline (via a Python wrapper script) and/or the separate scripts can be run locally using local installations of Python and R with associated packages.

+More detailed information about this project is available in the following paper:

+>Poletti M., Treveil A. et al. [Reprogramming of the intestinal epithelial-immune cell interactome during SARS-CoV-2 infection] : https://doi.org/10.1101/2021.08.09.455656, BioRxiv, (2021)

+## Getting started

 To run the dockerised environment for the project, yo uhave to run the following command: *bash gutcovid.sh* Then you will get, you should see something like this:
 ```